nehalpimpale/3.4/README.md

 Syntax: hadoop dfs –get </source path> </destination path>

-4. Make Directory Command
+4.Make Directory Command

 The ‘mkdir’ command creates a new directory in the specified location.

 Syntax: hadoop dfs –mkdir </source path>

-5. View contents of particular file
+5.View contents of particular file

 The ‘cat’ command is used to display all the contents of a file.